nramenta/flow/README.md

 ### Path Injection Prevention

-Flow throws an error if you try to load any file that is outside the `source` directory.
+Flow throws a `RuntimeException` if you try to load any file that is outside the `source` directory.

 ## Output Escaping

 You can escape data to be printed out by using the `escape` or its alias `e` filter.
-Output escaping will only be applied once, no matter ho many times you specify it in the filter chain.
-The `escape` and `e` helpers are only valid if used as a filter.
+Output escaping assumes HTML output.

 ### Using Autoescape